-Get hot and sweaty: Before heading back to the hotel to collect your bags, walk back to the centre to take a selfie with the famous Mannekin Pis, before sweating out last night’s drinks at nearby Sauna Macho, Brussels’ favourite gay sauna.
+Get hot and sweaty: Before heading back to the hotel to collect your bags, walk back to the centre to take a selfie with the famous Mannekin Pis, before sweating out last night’s drinks at nearby Sauna Macho, Brussels’ favorite gay sauna.
 Recently refurbished, the facilities here are delightful and the guys aren’t bad either.

-Finally, a relaxing end to an enlightening few days in a city many gay travellers overlook at first, but soon fall in love with.
+Finally, a relaxing end to an enlightening few days in a city many gay travelers overlook at first, but soon fall in love with.
 Don’t forget, you can book hotels and see all our Brussels venues through our city page.

 Read More: Things to do in Brussels.